jammsen/docker-palworld-dedicated-server/README.md

     profiles: ['rcon']
 ```

-*Note: The profiles defintion, prevents the container from starting with the server, this is on purpose, because of Docker-Compose's ability to run container over the CLI, after the start*
+*Note: The profiles definition, prevents the container from starting with the server, this is on purpose, because of Docker-Compose's ability to run container over the CLI, after the start*

 #### Run RCON commands